Best Shopify Store Examples to Inspire Entrepreneurs

 This website’s use of Searchanise’s Smart Search & Instant Search app enhances its site navigation with filtering options for specific collections or items as well as advanced autocomplete and “did you mean?” features to help customers more easily find what they seek.

-Using Shopify’s “Prestige” theme with the “Couture” style, designer and cosmetics historian Gabriela Hernandez elegantly showcases her vintage-inspired beauty products.
+Designer and cosmetics historian Gabriela Hernandez created the Bésame Cosmetics website using Shopify’s “Prestige” theme with the “Couture” style, to elegantly showcase her vintage-inspired beauty products.

 With the addition of the Gobot - AI Chatbot + Quiz app, this website features a chat box on the right side of each page to aid visitors.
 Customers also can complete a quiz within the chat box, adding a sense of levity to narrowing down their search.
 This functionality not only engages site visitors, but also showcases the Bésame Cosmetics brand personality and products.